chua-dev/rpi4-object-detection-stream-tflite/README.md

 Run the code with desired object detection.

-Added with custom object detection model for andriod figure, so can test easily.
+Added with custom object detection tflite model for andriod figure, so can test easily.

 ```
 python3 detect.py \